Clock, Banjo Clock, D.P. Davis, (Howard) Banjo No 5

 Mid 18th Century - SOLD

 This small British timepiece with arch dial and applied Rocco spandrels centered by a silvered disk engraved with makers name within the arch.
 The face, also with lovely cast Rocco spandrels surrounding the engraved and enameled chapter ring that frames the dial center which is decorated by a double quietly elegant trailing vines and foliate engraving in the center of which is the alarm setting disk.
 This clock is sold with a hanging shelf of undetermined age; for display and use as depicted.
-Mechanically fine and having a height of 8.5-inches.
+Mechanically fine and having a height of 8.5".
 For futher information about this clock and others, contact David Hillier at drh@aaawt.com.

 843-16 - SOLD